justin0979/devconfig/README.md

 ```js script
 import React from "react";
 ```

 with functoinal components, but classes will still say it needs to import react.

 ## Frontend Only

 ```sh
 git clone --branch react-ts --single-branch --depth 1 git@github.com:justin0979/devconfig.git
 ```

+#### Running Tests

+Testing only uses jest.
+Enzyme was removed due to a lack of an official adapter-17.

 #### Absolute Path